ghfakegh1337/StealthCore/README.md

   * 🟡 Partial Recode.

 * 29 January 2025
-  * 🟢 The color of the console has been changed
+  * 🟢 The color of the console has been changed.
-  * 🟢 Added a choice between "clear" and "folder"
+  * 🟢 Added a choice between "clear" and "folder".
-  * 🟢 Added a setting for "extreme injector" (cs2)
+  * 🟢 Added a setting for "extreme injector" (cs2).

 * 28 January 2025
   * 🟢 Added CS2 + Osiris.